WebOfTrustInfo/rwot7-toronto/draft-documents/resource-integrity-proofs.md

 > Cryptographic hyperlinking provides discoverability, integrity, and scheme agility

-Contributors: Ganesh Annan, Manu Sporny, Dave Longley, and David Lehn
+Contributors: Ganesh Annan, Kim Hamilton Duffy, Manu Sporny, Dave Longley, and David Lehn

 ## Introduction
 Currently, the Web provides a simple yet powerful mechanism for the dissemination of information via hyperlinks.
 Unfortunately, there is no generalized mechanism that enables verifying that a fetched resource has been delivered without unexpected manipulation.
 The [Subresource Integrity](https://www.w3.org/TR/SRI/) standard limits this guarantee to script and link resources loaded on Web pages via the use of HTML attributes.
 [IPFS](https://ipfs.io/) provides a verification mechanism that is constrained to hash-based, content-addressable links with no ability to complete content negotiation.
 Another mechanism that cannot be applied to existing links is proposed by [RFC6920](https://tools.ietf.org/html/rfc6920); it recommends the use of named information hashes and a resolution method that creates a content addressable URL [[1](#1-example-from-naming-things-with-hashes-rfc6920)].

 This paper proposes a hyperlinking solution that decouples integrity information from link and resource syntaxes, enabling verification of any representation of a resource from any type of link.
 We call this approach Resource Integrity Proofs (RIPs).
 RIPs provide a succinct way to link to resources with cryptographically verifiable content integrity.
 RIPs can be combined with blockchain technology to create discoverable proofs of existence to off-chain resources.

+TODO kim: tone down
+This paper describes how RIPs solves use cases inspired by production deployments of self-sovereign technologies.

 ## Features